yoonhyejin/airflow-with-bigquery-guide/docs/05-validation.md

     use_legacy_sql=False,
 )
 ```
-This operator checks if the result of the SQL Query is equal to `pass_value`.
+This operator checks if the result of the SQL query is equal to `pass_value`.

 For example, if you want to validate that none of the rows in target table has `duration_minutes` value less than 100,
 you could write following query and set `pass_value` to 0.